DigiBP/digibp-monterosa/Submission Documents/README.md

 "Recommend Study Program" as-is process:
-Currently, there is only the sub-process "Program Registration" existant.
+Currently, there is only the sub-process "Program Registration" existent.
 There is no support for prospective students to decide for a program.
-As the overall onboarding process is going through some changes and digitalization efforts, this is a good moment to re-design the process and add the sub-process of programm recommendations.
+As the overall onboarding process is going through some changes and digitalization efforts, this is a good moment to re-design the process and add the sub-process of program recommendations.

-Project "Recommend Study Programm":
+Project "Recommend Study Program":
-The project for the digitalization of the sub-process "Recomend Study Program" is done within the Module "Digitalization of Business Processes" of the MSc Business Information Systems program.
-The goal is to digitise the process through a workflow management system with some service integration.
+The project for the digitalization of the sub-process "Recommend Study Program" is done within the Module "Digitalization of Business Processes" of the MSc Business Information Systems program.
+The goal is to digitize the process through a workflow management system with some service integration.

 ### Process Modell ###